surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 The adapter does not require to call `notify...` methods because it uses `DiffUtil`.

-`DiffUtil` is used to determine which elements were changed and when a new render is required for them.
+`DiffUtil` is used to determine which elements were changed and when we should re-render them.
 Each element has two fields for such determination, see `ItemInfo`.
 * `id` must be unique and constant for each element in order to be different.
 * `hash` is calculated internally and is based on content, see `BaseItemController.getItemHash`.

-Type of `hash` and `id` was changed to `Object` in order to avoid possible collisions and achieve more flexibility.
+`hash` and `id` have `Object` type to avoid possible collisions and achieve more flexibility.

 If list contains a big number of elements and there is a big probability of collisions, then it's recommended to override controller's method